Team-Tea-Time/laravel-forum/readme.md

 #### Translations

-Laravel Forum currently supports 13 languages: German, English, Spanish, French, Italian, Dutch, Romanian, Russian, Thai, Turkish, Serbian, Portuguese (Brazil) and Swedish.
+Laravel Forum currently supports 14 languages: German, English, Spanish, French, Italian, Dutch, Romanian, Russian, Thai, Turkish, Serbian, Portuguese (Brazil), Swedish, and Chinese.
 The translation files are published to `resources/lang/vendor/forum/{locale}`. **Some new language strings have been introduced in 5.0 but not yet translated; PRs to translate these would be greatly appreciated.**

 ## Development